-This report was prepared for the 88th Texas Legislature by the Texas Groundwater Protection Committee (TGPC), as required by TWC, Section 26.405.
-The purpose of this report is to describe TGPC activities conducted in 2021 and 2022 and provide recommendations to improve groundwater protection for consideration by the 88th Legislature.
-This is the 17th TGPC biennial report provided to the Texas Legislature.
-A summary of the Texas Groundwater Protection Policy and creation, membership, and duties of the TGPC follows.
+This report was prepared for the 89th Texas Legislature by TGPC, as required by TWC, Section 26.405.
+The purpose of this report is to describe TGPC activities conducted in 2023 and 2024, and to provide recommendations to improve groundwater protection for the 89th Legislature to consider.
+This is the 18th TGPC biennial report provided to the Texas Legislature.
+A summary of the Texas Groundwater Protection policy, TGPC creation and membership, and TGPC statutory charges follows.